 When you help mom make dinner, take care of your stuffed animals and teach your younger sister the ways of the world, you’ve just got to put on your boots and cape.

 If you’ve got your own little super girl in your life, she might need this ensemble.
-And Mom might need to know how to make a wonder woman costume for kids so that she can get her girl all decked out in superhero gear.
+And Mom might need to know how to make a wonder woman costume pattern for kids so that she can get her girl all decked out in superhero gear.

 This DIY kid’s Wonder Woman costume is perfect for Halloween or just great for any toddler or little girl (or big girl) who wants to dress up like her favorite superhero.